 Thank you so much for sharing your experience with adult education, Theresa!

-How You Can Go Back To College As A Midlife Woman
+How You Make College Affordable As A Midlife Woman

 What convinced you it was time to go back to college?